gpxl/gerlandopiro.com/source/_posts/2013-06-18-planting-a-stake-in-the-ground.markdown

 Another takeaway from MisfitConf via [Joshua Fields Millburn](http://www.twitter.com/jfm) was simply "sit in the chair" and get through the drudgery.
 What sounds simple is not so!
 At least for me :)

-So this post is a stake in the ground.
-I renewed commitment to sit in the chair and get through the drudgery.
+So this post is a stake in the ground; A renewed commitment to sit in the chair and get through the drudgery.
 To ensure one day I can look back at what I've done rather than think of what I should have done.